askap-vast/vast-pipeline/docs/using/genparquet.md

 Large pipeline runs (thousands of images) mean that to read the measurements, thousands of parquet files need to be read in, and can contain tens millions of rows.
 This can be slow or completely impossible using libraries such as pandas, due to the large amount of memory required.

-Instead, if the measurements are saved in the [Parquet](https://docs.dask.org/en/latest/dataframe-parquet.html){:target="_blank"} format, libraries such as [`dask`](https://www.dask.org/){:target="_blank"} are able to open `.parquet` files in an out-of-core context so the memory footprint is hugely reduced along with the reading of the file being very fast.
+Instead, if the measurements are saved in the [Apache Parquet](https://parquet.apache.org/){:target="_blank"} format, libraries such as [`dask`](https://www.dask.org/){:target="_blank"} are able to open `.parquet` files in an out-of-core context so the memory footprint is hugely reduced along with the reading of the file being very fast.
 The two-epoch measurement pairs are also saved to parquet format due to the same reasons.

 ## Step-by-step Guide